-Norethisterone is a prescription drug that was approved by the Food and Drug Administration (FDA) in 1973 to prevent pregnancy.
+Norethisterone is a prescription drug that was approved by the U.S. Food and Drug Administration (FDA) in 1973 to prevent pregnancy.
 Norethisterone is also prescribed to treat symptoms of endometriosis.
-Norethisterone may be referred to by its alternate drug name, norethindrone, or brand names Aygestin, Errin, and Primolut N.
+Norethisterone may be referred to by its alternate drug name, norethindrone, or brand names Aygestin and Errin.

 Norethisterone should not be taken by women who are or may be pregnant.
 Norethisterone is not appropriate for women who have a history of liver problems, blood clots, or undiagnosed vaginal bleeding.
 Do not take norethisterone if you have or suspect you may have breast cancer.
 Norethisterone may not be suitable for women who have previously shown hypersensitivity to norethisterone or other birth control pills.